lr42/gentle/roadmap.md

 Maintenance
 ------------------------------------------------------------------------

+- [ ] Include an actual bell.
 - [ ] Move issue tracking over to a proper issue tracker.
 - [ ] Package into an installer.
 - [ ] More linting.
+- [ ] Set up a website for this thing.
+- [ ] Change console logging to only print information relevant to the end user.
 - [x] Create a GitHub repository for the project.
 - [x] Include the `stama` library.
 - [x] Get a proper icon.